spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 Optional.
 How to refresh the dataset.
 The following values are supported:

 - `full` - Refresh the entire dataset.
 - `append` - Append new data to the dataset.
+When `time_column` and `time_format` are specified, new records will be fetched starting from the most recent timestamp found in the accelerated data.
+Fetching occurs at the specified `acceleration.refresh_check_interval`.

 ## `acceleration.refresh_check_interval`

 Optional.
 How often data should be refreshed.
-Only supported for `full` refresh_mode datasets.
-For `append` datasets, the refresh check interval not used.
+For `append` datasets without a specific `time_column`, this config is not used.

 See [Duration](../duration/index.md)